New Convert

 The Bible is a book about the redemption of mankind.
 It does not explain every trivia question about natural and spiritual things.
 It tells you why redemption was necessary and the process the Lord created to change your life.

 When you read and study the Bible, it begins the process of renewing your mind to the ways of the Lord and His kingdom, which leads to a transformed life.
-It gives you a glimpse of the Father's character and revelation of His relationship with Jesus.
+It gives you a glimpse of the Father's character and the revelation of His relationship with Jesus.
 When you understand their relationship and how it relates to you, the Bible can be used to stand against the adversities you encounter on your journey.

 The Bible begins with Hebrew writings called the Old Testament and ends with a collection of letters written in Greek called the New Testament.
 The word “testament” means covenant.
 A covenant is an agreement, contract, promise, or pledge between two or more individuals.